 The main goal of using a VPN is to have your data securely transmitted over the internet by keeping you anonymous.
 These days, a handful of VPN providers are there in the market, all claiming to be the best.
-Yes, the VPN providers say that they keep your data private and secured, but how can you be sure?
-Well, testing your VPN connection can be a legitimate and reliable way to check whether your provider is working as promised or not.
+Yes, the VPN providers say they keep your data private and secure, but how can you be sure?
+Testing your VPN connection can be a legitimate and reliable way to check whether your provider is working as promised.

-If you want to test out your VPN, then you're at the right place.
+If you want to test your VPN, you're at the right place.
 Unfortunately, not all VPN providers keep their word, and many security solutions leak your IP address and DNS requests.

-This article will guide you through all the tests that you can do to verify that your VPN connection is protected from various types of leaks.
+This article will guide you through all the tests you can do to verify that your VPN connection is protected from various leaks.
 We will test the VPN for:

 - IP Leaks

 - DNS leaks

 - WebRTC leaks

 Seems a bit too technical?
 No worries, we will explain the easiest ways to check your VPN.

 How to Check If the VPN is Working

 Now we explain different ways to check that the VPN works properly in the system.